Kate Moss: Beginnings and "heroin chic" fashion

-Drug allegations
+Drug use

-On 20 September 2005, the Swedish fashion retailer H&M dropped her from its campaign of autumn clothes designed by Stella McCartney because of drug allegations.
+On 20 September 2005, the Swedish fashion retailer H&M dropped her from its campaign of autumn clothes designed by Stella McCartney after pictures were published of Moss using cocaine.
 The contract was reportedly worth £4 million a year.
 A day later, Chanel said it would not renew its contract with Moss, which was to expire that October, although its decision had nothing to do with the drug scandal.
 Burberry dropped Moss's campaign with them.
 Moss apologised, though stopped short of admitting drug use.
+In 2022, she commented "everybody I knew took drugs".

 Moss appeared in ad campaigns for Dior.
 She was on the cover of the November 2005 W and also inside in a multi-page fashion shoot.
 She was defended by designer Alexander McQueen, who, during his walk-out after a fashion show, wore a T-shirt saying "We love you Kate".
 In March 2006, she appeared in the finale of his show The Widows of Culloden, as a life-sized illusion projected into a glass pyramid.
 Artist Stella Vine also supported Moss, and paintings by Vine, painted during the scandal, were exhibited and reproduced in the press.

 On 5 January 2006, the London Metropolitan Police asked Moss to return from the US to Britain to answer questions about the September 2005 cocaine scandal.
 On 16 June 2006, British police dropped the charges for lack of evidence.
 Ultimately, Moss was cleared of all charges and resumed her modelling career.
-In 2015 Moss was escorted off an EasyJet flight by police after she became disruptive.
+In 2015, Moss was escorted off an EasyJet flight by police after she became disruptive.